Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

 ### Mesh

 To simulate the entire system, we enclose the comb drive within a rectangular box, with one boundary serving as the ground plate.
 To generate the mesh, we utilize [Gmsh](https://gmsh.info/) mesh generator.
-The corresponding code can be found in the [geometry.py](geometry.py) file.
 To enhance simulation speed without compromising precision, we implement the adaptive mesh refinement algorithm.
 Figure 2 illustrates the initial mesh configuration.

 <div align="center">
     <img src="data/Mesh.png" width="600">